viamrobotics/docs/docs/components/motor/_index.md

 Most robots with a motor need at least the following hardware:

-- The motor itself
+- The motor itself.
-- A compatible motor driver
-  - Takes signals from the computer and sends the corresponding signals and power to the motor.
+- A compatible motor driver.
+This takes signals from the computer and sends the corresponding signals and power to the motor.
   Selected based on the type of motor (for example, brushed, brushless, or stepper) and its power requirements.
 - A [board component](https://docs.viam.com/components/board/) to send signals to the motor driver[^dmcboard].
   For example, a Raspberry Pi, or another model of single-board computer with GPIO (general purpose input/output) pins.